Milwaukee Bucks: 2015–present

 The 2020–21 Bucks "City" uniform used three shades of Great Lakes Blue as its base color.
 The uniform was a nod to Milwaukee's meaning as "the gathering place by the water" due to the city's location at the confluence of the Milwaukee, Menomonee and Kinnickinnic rivers flowing into Lake Michigan.

 As in 2019, the Bucks were given an "Earned" uniform after making the 2020 playoffs.
 This design, with a predominantly green base, featured "Bucks," the uniform number and piping in white with black trim, and stylized antlers on each side.

 The 2021–22 Bucks "City" uniform combined different elements of each of the Bucks' different uniform designs during their history, as part of the NBA's 75th season celebration.
 The jersey is white, with arched block letters, similar to their first uniforms.
 The sides featured the different shades of green from the team's "Irish Rainbow" uniform, as well as one line of blue from their current "Cream City Rainbow".
-Down the rest of the side of the jersey is purple, from the team's uniforms of the late 1990s, early 2000's.
+Down the rest of the side of the jersey is purple, from the team's uniforms of the late 1990s, early 2000s.

 Starting with the 2022–23 season, the green "Earned" uniform worn in 2021 became the basis of the team's new black "Statement" uniform.
 Also during the season, the Bucks' "City" uniform paid homage to the Bronzeville neighborhood, featuring a blue base, cream trim and rainbow side stripes of black, blue, cream and green.
-The team chose replicas of their 2000-01 purple road uniforms for their "Classic" uniform.
+The team chose replicas of their 2000–01 purple road uniforms for their "Classic" uniform.

+For the 2023–24 "City" uniform, the Bucks wore a blue-based uniform with cream and green accents; the cream curving stripes surrounding the blue "Milwaukee" wordmark were meant to represent the Fiserv Forum architecture.
+The design was inspired by the fans that flood the neighborhood in Deer District, and were represented by light blue speckles.

+Blue again served as the base color of the 2024–25 "City" uniform, featuring jagged cream and black stripes as reference to Wisconsin's borders.
+The design was inspired by the team's unifying impact and bond with the state's fanbase.